Marsden’s body composition scales were updated this year, with new measurements that provide an even better picture of body health.

 Protein is regarded as a top-shelf ingredient to a human’s nutrition, but exactly how much we need per day is still a topic of ongoing research.

 According to the Recommended Daily Allowance (RDA) around 10% of the calories we consume per day should be protein-based.
-The Protein Summit Reports in the American Journal of Clinical Nutrition (AJCN) reports, however, that we should aim for 15% to 25% of our daily calorie intake to be protein-based.
+The Protein Summit Reports in the American Journal of Clinical Nutrition (AJCN) report, however, that we should aim for 15% to 25% of our daily calorie intake to be protein-based.

 While the research is still inconclusive, some diet and wellness plans have earmarked protein as an important part of both weight loss and muscle gain, and the measurement of food is critical to the success of these plans.